oceank/rag-app/README.md

 ## 🚀 Usage: Indexing

-You can skip this section [download the demo database with embeddings of a Formula One Dataset](https://spotlightpublic.blob.core.windows.net/docs-data/rag_demo/docs-db.zip).
-This dataset is based on articles from Wikipedia and is licensed under the Creative Commons Attribution-ShareAlike License.
-The original articles and a list of authors can be found on the respective Wikipedia pages.
-To use your own data create a new data/docs directory within the project and place your documents in there (recursive directories are supported).
+You can skip this section if you have already had a vector database.
+Otherwise, to use your own data, create a new **./data/docs** directory within the project and place your documents in there (recursive directories are supported).
+You can also specify a different directory path under the attribute, **docs_directory**, in the setting file, [settings.yaml](settings.yaml).
+For the configuration of chunk size and chunk overlap, you can specify them in the [create-db](assistant/cli/create_db.py)

-> Note: at the moment, only HTML files can be indexed but it can be adjusted in the [create-db](assistant/cli/create_db.py) script, this requires the [⚒️ Local Setup](#⚒️-local-setup)

 Begin the process by indexing your documents.
 Execute the following command: